connexcs/docs/scheduled-breakout-reports.md

 ![alt text][report-6]

-On the extreme right, there is a text box from which you can select the time period to schedule your reports.
+On the extreme left, there is a text box from which you can select the time period to schedule your reports.
 Just click on the text box and a drop down menu should open where you can choose the time.
 Select “Custom Range” if you are not able to find the time that you want to set in scheduling.

 ![alt text][report-7]